Kephass/my-github-journey/README.md

-This is a small Github API prject built with [Next.js](https://nextjs.org/).
+This is a Github API project built with [Next.js](https://nextjs.org/).

 ## My Github Journey project